alireza-keivan/Grapevine-leave-classification-using-VGG-19/README.md

 This project focuses on classifying grapevine leaves into different classes using **Deep Learning** techniques.
 The project leverages **Transfer Learning** with the **VGG19** architecture and includes detailed visualizations, data preprocessing, and model evaluation.

+## Note: Due to lengthiness problem unnecessary plots are not placed in this Readme file. you can see the whole project in the Jupyter notebook file.

 ---

 ## 📘 Overview